dssg/triage/docs/sources/experiments/architecture.md

 ### Entity-Date Table Generator

 The `EntityDateTableGenerator` manages entity-date tables (including cohort and subset tables) by running the configured query for a number of different `as_of_dates`.
+Alternately, will retrieve all unique entities and dates from the labels table if no query is configured.

 **Input**